Wanganui Top 10 Holiday Park (km1397)-WhioWhio Hut, Palmerston North (km1505)

 Fiona is passionate about many things: long distance hiking, the TA, the Whio (NZ native blue duck), and constructing things.
 This past year she built a replica DOC hut in their backyard and opened it to TA walkers.
 They accept donations, with all proceeds going to Whio conservation efforts.
 The hut is of course called the WhioWhio and is complete with replica DOC signs, designed by Anthony.
 They have even placed orange triangles (TA trail markers) all throughout the neighborhood, leading to their house.
 We had no trouble just following the markers home.
 To me, it is the most inspiring story and so in-line with my passion for birds and conservation.

 By the way, “wh” is pronounced as an “f”, according to the Maori language, so Whio sounds like “fio.”
 And the creator of this hut is Whiona (Fiona).

 Fiona and Anthony were surprised that we made such good time on the bikes.
 Anthony promptly took our pictures for his hiker collage and then were we shown around their house and backyard.
 They invite guests inside to share their spare bathroom and only kitchen, which is just so gracious.

 Another TA hiker, Kiwi Nic arrived just after us.
 She did the SI NOBO last year and is completing the NI NOBO this year.
 Fi and Anthony were also NOBO SI hikers a few years ago, so they had a lot in common with Nic.
 She is from Wanaka and gave us her and her brother’s contact info for when we pass through later.
 She rode the bike that I rode back to Wanganui the next day.

-I wished that we had more time to hang out but I hadn’t planned a zero day in Palmy and was anxious to get out into the Tararua mountain range.
+I wished that we had more time to hang out but I hadn’t planned a zero day in Palmy and was anxious to get into the Tararua mountain range the next day.
 I hope to go back to visit again soon!